 What do you mean by service?

 Service to the broader community occurs in off-campus (and in some cases on-campus settings), where activities directly address a community-based issue or problem, contribute to the public good, meet needs in our community and contribute to civic life.

-Activities may include: Direct Service, Philanthropy/Fundraising, Service Learning, Internship, Advocacy/Education, and/or Public Professional Service.
+Activities may include: Direct Service, Philanthropy/Fundraising, Service Learning, Internship, Advocacy/Education, Community Based Research and/or Public Professional Service.

 What kind of activities count as service to the broader community?

 Examples include: providing direct service at a food pantry or as part of a national service day, participating in an alternative break or mission trip, volunteering to help run a sports clinic or an after-school program, tutoring at a school or library, organizing a fund raising event for an organization, organizing cultural events that are free/low cost and open to the public, serving on a board of a nonprofit agency, volunteering to help do research for an agency, organizing a program or activity to raise awareness about a community issue to help generate donations and/or volunteers, providing consulting or training to underserved groups…the list is endless!